davebenson/doom4-walkthrough/README.md

 I found it to be an interesting challenge, mostly due to the difficulty of describing locations.

+I welcome contributions, compliments, suggestions, errata, strategies, complaints, and donations.
+Contact me via github for details.

 # Mission 0:  Pre-UAC

-At the beginning of the game, you wake up chained to an operating table As you break out of your bonds, four demons surround you, your first encounter with *The Possessed*.
+At the beginning of the game, you wake up chained to an operating table As you break out of your bonds, four demons surround you, your first encounter with THE POSSESSED.

 Before you have control, you kill one by hand, and grab a pistol.